Where is Cornell University?

 Yes, Cornell is a member of the Ivy League.
 Founded as a sports league, the Ivy League now refers to eight elite universities in the Northeast.
 While the Ivy League was not originally rooted in academics, the very term today is associated with prestige.
 Ivy League universities are known across the U.S. and the world for their academic excellence and intense selectivity.

 By the facts and figures, Cornell University is undoubtedly Ivy League material.
-In 2022, over 70,000 students submitted a Cornell application.
-Of those students, only 5,168 were admitted.
+For the Class of 2027 just under 5,000 students were admitted.
+While the number of applicants wasn’t released by the university yet, we can assume there were many as the last admissions cycle received over 70,000 applications.
 So, it’s no surprise the low Cornell acceptance rate puts it in line with other selective Ivies.
 Many college lists have Cornell University ranking highly amongst other top universities.
-Cornell ranks #17 in National Universities, #9 in Undergraduate Engineering, and #8 in Business.
+Cornell ranks #12 in National Universities, #10 in Undergraduate Engineering, and #8 in Business.

 Since we’ve been answering the question “ Where is Cornell University?” you may be curious to know how far Cornell is from other Ivy League schools.
 Cornell is about 4 hours by car from Philadelphia and NYC, home to UPenn and Columbia University, respectively.
 To get to others, like Brown and Dartmouth, driving time ranges from 4 to 5.5 hours.